sai376/cahedv/README.md

 # CAHEDV
-Computer-Assisted Heuristic Evaluation of Data Visualization - Flask App
+Computer-Assisted Heuristic Evaluation of Data Visualization - Flask Application This project is completed under the guidance of Dr. Ying Zhu.

 ## SETUP